-After the first of two brief intermissions, Lewis appeared, leading the Watson Twins onstage as the three sang Rabbit Fur Coat opener “Run Devil Run” while carrying candles and wearing outfits that echoed the red (Watson) and blue-grey (Twins) dresses they sport on the cover of that 2006 album.
+After the first of two brief intermissions, Lewis appeared, leading the Watson Twins onstage as the three sang Rabbit Fur Coat opener “Run Devil Run” while carrying candles and wearing outfits that echoed the red (Lewis) and blue-grey (Watsons) dresses they sport on the cover of that 2006 album.
 Behind them was a towering image of a hotel hallway that evoked the backdrop of that cover shot.

 The Watson Twins, a Southern California duo (yes, they’re actually twins), haven’t made much of a national splash outside of their album with Lewis, but they’ve put out several well-respected releases, including two on seminal folk label Vanguard Records.
 With ethereal backing vocals and stylish but restrained dance moves, they made for perfect counterweight to Lewis’s wry delivery throughout Rabbit Fur Coat and beyond.